Skip to content

 How much does new-build insurance cost?

-The cost of your annual home insurance depends on plenty of factors, including size of the build, location and construction type.
-Cost will also depend on the policy type you buy, with combined buildings and contents being the most comprehensive and expensive
+The cost of your annual home insurance depends on plenty of factors, including size of the property, location and construction type.
+Cost will also depend on the policy type you buy, with combined buildings and contents being the most comprehensive but also the most expensive

 Building and Contents